kemaldemirgil/HTML-GENERATOR/README.md

     * `Bootstrap`
     * `Materialize`
     * `Font Awesome`
+6. Selected links & files are generated within the `generated-files` folder.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please contact me through kemal.demirgil@hotmail.com for any questions.